 Common Risk Segment Mapping

-Workshop Running in parallel with the lectures and practical, the participants will work in groups to evaluate a dataset for a petroleum basin.
+Workshop Running parallel with the lectures and practical, the participants will work in groups to evaluate a dataset for a petroleum basin.
 This will include:

 Example dataset from SE Asia (Malay Basin)